Motion-preserving spinal surgeries can offer better recovery

 However, fusion reduces range of motion, and that in turn can create long-term side effects.

-“When we stiffen the spine with screws and rods, it puts more strain on the spine and discs above and below” that hardware, explained Byron Stephens, M.D., a Vanderbilt Spine Center specialist at Vanderbilt Bone & Joint.
+“When we stiffen the spine with screws and rods, it puts more strain on the spine and discs above and below” that hardware, explained Byron Stephens, M.D., a Vanderbilt Spine Center specialist.

 Motion-preserving surgery, however, does not artificially stiffen the spine.
 This makes it a good treatment particularly for older patients – those in their 60s and older, even into their 80s, Stephens said – because it comes with a shorter recovery period than fusion surgery and it allows full range of motion after recovery.